Hu-Chuxuan/sampling-events/README.md

 ```
 to run an overall comparison of all implemented methods with default sample size 10000 and confidence interval 0.95.

-Under this setting, ***Wald Test*** gives the closest estimation as well as the tightest confidence interval.

 Or type
 ```bat
 python test_all.py -c [confidence interval] -n [sample size]